-Employees who work in Portugal but are not resident for tax purposes must pay tax on Portuguese-sourced income.
-Seconded employees of foreign companies are taxed at 25% of gross salary (which is deducted at source).
+Employees who work in Portugal but are not resident for tax purposes must pay tax on their Portuguese-sourced income.
+Seconded employees of foreign companies are taxed at 25% of their gross salary (which is deducted at source).
 Relief may be available under a double tax treaty or the domestic law of the employee's country of residence.

-14. Do foreign workers require work permits?
+14. Do foreign employees require work permits?
 If so, how long does it take to get a permit and how much does it cost?

-Employees from outside the EU or European Economic Area must obtain a work permit before entering Portugal.
-Applications may take up to six months to process and cost between EUR2.50 (about US\$3.20) and EUR75 (about US\$95).
+Employees from outside the EU or the European Economic Area must obtain a work permit before entering Portugal.
+Applications can take up to six months to obtain and cost a minimum of EUR65 (about US\$80).